 HAMS (Harm Reduction, Abstinence, and Moderation Support)

-HAMS is a free online support group that helps people set and achieve their own goals regarding drinking, whether that means reducing alcohol intake or quitting entirely.
+This free online support group helps people set and achieve their own goals regarding drinking, whether that means reducing alcohol intake or quitting entirely.
 HAMS provides information and peer-led support via forums (chat room, email group, Facebook group), podcasts, and articles.

 LifeRing Secular Recovery

 LifeRing is a non-religious, peer-led program based on the concept of sobriety, secularity, and self-help.
-LifeRing does not offer any step-by on how to achieve sobriety; instead, it provides non-religious peer support to individuals in recovery from alcohol or other non-medically indicated substances.
+This recovery option does not offer any step-by on how to achieve sobriety; instead, it provides non-religious peer support to individuals in recovery from alcohol or other non-medically indicated substances.

 Moderation Management